-A 50-year-old mother of five from New Canaan has been missing for four months.
-Her estranged husband and his girlfriend have been arrested in connection to her disappearance and both pleaded not guilty.
+A 50-year-old mother of five from New Canaan has been missing for nearly eight months and her estranged husband has now been charged with murder.
+He and his girlfriend were previously arrested in connection to her disappearance and pleaded not guilty.

 Timeline of events in the investigation into the disappearance of Jennifer Dulos.

 On Friday, May 24, Jennifer Dulos dropped her children off at the New Canaan Country School.
 After that, police said she missed multiple appointments before friends reported her missing around 7 p.m.

 Later that day, officers said they found her abandoned black SUV on Lapham Road by Waveny Park.

 By Wednesday, May 29, the search for the missing mother intensified at the popular park in New Canaan.
 That day, officers said they were treating this as a missing person case, while also launching a criminal investigation to determine if Jennifer had been the victim of foul play.

 Jennifer's close friend and family spokesperson Carrie Luft spoke with NBC Connecticut and said, "The children are safe and they are doing well given the circumstances.
 They, of course, miss their mother incredibly."

 On Thursday, May 30, six days after Jennifer vanished, police said the search expanded across the state line to a property in Pound Ridge, New York.